 This is the part that seems extra unfair.
 The sleeplessness and mood swings that many women experience during menopause can actually contribute to weight gain.
 Sleep deprivation causes us to produce more of the hunger hormone ghrelin and decreased levels of the leptin hormone that makes us feel full.
 That makes it easier to overeat without even realizing it.

-And then of course is the stress that many women experience as the result other menopause symptoms (regular hot flashes don’t exactly have a calming effect on the psyche.)
+And then, of course, is the stress that many women experience as the result of other menopause symptoms (regular hot flashes don’t exactly have a calming effect on the psyche.)
 More stress equals more cortisol, which equals an increased appetite and cravings for sugar.

-So even if you’re not typically predisposed to weight gain, other menopause symptom make it a lot easier to pack on a few pounds.
+So even if you’re not typically predisposed to weight gain, other menopause symptoms make it a lot easier to pack on a few pounds.

 Will exercise help me lose weight during menopause?

 Exercise is important, and most medical professionals recommend getting 30 minutes of moderate intensity exercise on most days of the week if possible.
 Regular exercise can help you sustain weight loss and have other positive effects, like increased energy.

 However, exercise alone isn’t always enough to help with weight loss during menopause – and that’s where a healthy diet comes in.

 Should I diet to lose weight during menopause?

 According to the Mayo Clinic, women in their 50s need 200 fewer calories a day compared to when they were younger.
 But we’re not talking about a crash diet: this needs to be a long-term healthy lifestyle upgrade that will help you feel your best during menopause.

 - Lean proteins like chicken, fish, beans, tofu, egg whites, and Greek yogurt will help you feel fuller longer during menopause.